TeachBooks/mirror_computational_modelling/book/dynamics/time_steppers.md

 The central difference scheme is an explicit time integration scheme.
 Note how we approximated time derivatives at time step $n$ to compute the solution at time step $n+1$.
 Also, note that for computing $\ba_{n+1}$, we have $\bff_n-\bK\ba_n$ on the right hand side, which is a measure for the force unbalance at $t=t_n$.
 ```

-### Stability and accuracy
-The central difference scheme is second order accurate, which means that the magnitude of the error in the solution due to the time-discretization is proportional to the square of the magnitude of the time increments, or $O(\Delta t^2)$.
+The central difference scheme is **second order accurate**, which means that the magnitude of the error in the solution due to the time-discretization is proportional to the square of the magnitude of the time increments, or $O(\Delta t^2)$.

-A downside of the central difference scheme is that it is only conditionally stable.
+A downside of the central difference scheme is that it is only **conditionally stable**.
 Time steps need to be chosen sufficiently small to avoid instability in the time integration.
 This makes the central difference scheme particularly well-suited for fast dynamics problems like impact simulations where the time window of interest is relatively short.

 The time stepping scheme is stable for